Died aged c. 64

 Robert Adam, Thomas Hood, John Galsworthy, Sir James M. Barrie and other eminent artists and writers lived here

-1-3 Robert Street, Adelphi, Westminster, WC2, London, United Kingdom where he lived
+1-3 Robert Street, Adelphi, Westminster, WC2, London, United Kingdom where they lived

 This building stands on the site of Adelphi Terrace built by the brothers Adam in 1768-1774.
 Among the occupants of the Terrace were Topham and Lady Diana Beauclerk, David Garrick, Richard Doyle Carte, Thomas Hardy & George Bernard Shaw, The London School of Economics and Political Science and the Savage Club also had their premises here.

-The Adelphi, Westminster, WC2, London, United Kingdom where he built
+The Adelphi, Westminster, WC2, London, United Kingdom where they built

 Robert Adam 1728-1792 architect

-Boston House, 37 Fitzroy Square, London, United Kingdom where he lived
+Boston House, 37 Fitzroy Square, London, United Kingdom where they lived

 Red Lion Hotel One of the oldest established inns in Pontefract.
 Present facade designed by Robert Adam in 1776 for Sir Rowland Winn of Nostell Priory.